TIBCOSoftware/snappydata/docs/deployment.md

 <a id="embeddedmode"></a>
 ## Embedded SnappyData Store Mode
 In this mode, the Spark computations and in-memory data store run collocated in the same JVM.
 This is our out of the box configuration and suitable for most SnappyData real time production environments.
-You launch SnappyData servers to bootstrap any data from disk, replicas or from external data sources and Spark executors are dynamically launched when the first Spark Job arrives.
+You launch SnappyData servers to bootstrap any data from disk, replicas or from external data sources .
+Spark executors are dynamically launched when the first Spark Job arrives.

 Some of the advantages of this mode are: